 The platform you want to launch your new virtual machine on

 Which tools you want to install on the new server.
 A tool is an independent piece of software you want to provision with the server, such as a splunk or sysmon agent (above example).
 Different operating systems will offer different tools.

 After deploying a server - and ensuring your chosen redirector is turned on - you should receive a beacon within 5-6 minutes.

 The Editor section contains a handy utility for quickly testing TTPs against any connected agent.
 Just simply click the DEPLOY button when viewing any TTP to bring up the following modal window:

 What did people do before this?
 Red teamers would typically use VMWare (expensive) or Virtual Box (not very user friendly) to deploy agents on different operating systems and test TTPs.
 Both of these options take significant resources (RAM/CPU) to run.

 Get your redirectors online.
 Test TTPs against real machines.
-Verify if your SIEM analytics are actually working.
-Do all of this - quickly - with the Cloud plugin.
+Do all of this - quickly - with the Connect plugin.